3etechinns/exchangeapp-cs50/README.md

 # exchangeapp-cs50
-Exchange application from the CS50 Harvard course built on my own MVC
+Stock Exchange application from the CS50 Harvard course built on my own MVC.